 You must send an annual return (or update your details) every year if your charity is registered in England or Wales.

-Over 6 million people search for and find charities’ details online every year.
+Over 6 million people search the charity register every year.
 The annual return you complete tells potential donors, funders, volunteers and beneficiaries about your charity.
 For example:

 - how people can contact your charity